Canon 20D vs Olympus E-M1 II

 Review summary: Canon 20D vs Olympus E-M1 II

 So what is the bottom line?
 Which of the two cameras – the Canon 20D or the Olympus E-M1 II – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.